 UI vs UX: Top Differences between UI and UX Design

-In the web and app designing, some of the most commonly used words are UI (User Interface) and UX (User Experience).
-These are two confusing terminologies that most people think they are the same, but they are not.
+In web and app designing, some of the most commonly used words are UI (User Interface) and UX (User Experience).
+These are two confusing terminologies that most people think are the same, but they are not.
 In most cases you will find them placed together as UI/UX design and looking lightly, you might think they describe the same thing.
-It is good to look UI vs UX so that people can understand the role they play and their differences.
+It is good to look at UI vs UX so that people can understand the role they play and their differences.
 This article looks at their differences and some other aspects between the two.

 Differences between UI and UX Design

 UI design refers to a user interface, which is the graphical layout of an app.
 It is comprised of buttons that the end-user of the app click, the text they read, sliders, images, and text entry fields.
 UI design also includes other items such as interface animations, screen layouts, transitions, and micro-interaction users usually interact with.
 When creating a user interface, all visual elements, animation, and interaction are designed.
 The job is usually done by UI designers who make the decision on how the app will look like, button shapes, color schemes, fonts, and width of lines to be used on the text.
 The major role of a UI designer is to design the feel and look of an app's user interface.
 UI design is mostly concerned with aesthetics, which is the overall appeal of the app interface.
 The designers ensure that the application interface is themed well and visually stimulating to match the overall personality of the application.
 They also ensure that each element is united, in purpose and appeal.